dou1984/coev/paper/An efficient event-based coroutine solution.md

 # An efficient event-based coroutine solution

+Date: 2023-10-01
+Auther: Zhao Yun Shan
+Project: Programming Language C++

+Contents
+...

-## Purpose
+## Motivation

 The c++20 coroutine library is a high-performance coroutine library solution, but it has not become popular, mainly because there is no universal encapsulation.
 The author provides a set of event-driven encapsulation that separates coroutine development from business code.
 Developers do not need to care about the encapsulation implementation of coroutines and can quickly convert existing asynchronous programs into coroutine programs.

 ## event-based coroutine solution